jgonzalezferrer/diamonds-statistical-regression/notebook.md

     ## Multiple R-squared:  0.9956, Adjusted R-squared:  0.9954
     ## F-statistic:  4127 on 16 and 291 DF,  p-value: < 2.2e-16

-It is worth noting that, similar to what happened with the previous model, the \(p\)-values for both institutionGIA and institutionIGI are not low enough for us to have evidence to reject the null hypothesis.
+It is worth noting that, similar to what happened with the previous model, the p-values for both institutionGIA and institutionIGI are not low enough for us to have evidence to reject the null hypothesis.
 Therefore, the whole categorical variable could be left out in further analysis, as they do not suppose any variation in the price of the diamonds.

-On the other hand, the overall \(p\)-value for the whole model is still low, showing that the proposed model is satisfactory.
-Moreover, the Multiple \(R\)-squared coefficient has slightly improved up to 99:56%.
+On the other hand, the overall p-value for the whole model is still low, showing that the proposed model is satisfactory.
+Moreover, the Multiple R-squared coefficient has slightly improved up to 99:56%.
 To check if the standard assumptions are met, an analysis of the residuals has been performed:

 ``` r
 # Residuals